zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 ### Poetry

-`Poetry` is ised as the package manager.
+`Poetry` is used as the package manager.
 It drastically simplifies dependency and environment management.
 You can follow [this](https://python-poetry.org/docs/#installation) official guide to install it.

 {% hint style="danger" %}
 As there is no `concrete-compiler` package for Windows, only the dev dependencies can be installed.
 This requires Poetry >= 1.2.